 4) E-E-A-T Signals

 Google AI is trained on Google’s quality guidelines.
-That means it looks for:
+That means it looks for experience (real-world involvement), expertise (accurate, detailed explanations), authoritativeness (recognised knowledge on the topic), and trust (transparency and consistency).

 Sites that demonstrate E-E-A-T are safer to quote.